A Bounded Formulation for The School Bus Scheduling Problem: Discussion

+In this paper, we develop a time-indexed ILP formulation for the SBSP and use its LP relaxation to develop a randomized rounding algorithm that yields near-optimal solutions for large-scale instances in polynomial time.
+Our methodologies are also adapted to solve a robust version of the SBSP.
+Our computational study suggests that the rounding algorithm is efficient and effective to solve problems where the transition time between routes is a constant.
+Our approach is generalized to instances with non-constant transition times as well as to obtain robust solutions for multiple scenarios.

-In this work, we assume that all routes are formed and are taken as inputs for the scheduling problem.
-For future research, we would like to build a unified framework that includes both route design and starting time scheduling where we need to construct routes in the first stage.
-Another direction is to consider problems with route or location dependent transition times.
-Both generalizations capture real life problems and we will continue to work with the school district to provide solution approaches that are robust and easy to implement.
+In this work, we assume that bus routes are taken as inputs in the scheduling problem.
+For future research, we would like to build a unified framework that jointly solves route design problem and school bus scheduling problem.
+Another important question is to integrate our results with other strategic decisions, such as school boundary design and school location selection.
+Our approach can serve as a toolbox to help decision makers understand the effect on school transportation when making policy changes.
+Both generalizations capture real life problems, and we will continue working with our partner school district to provide solution approaches that are efficient, robust and easy to implement.